helmfile/helmfile/docs/builtin-objects.md

 - `Environment`: The information about the environment.
 This is set by the `--environment` flag.
 It has several objects inside of it:
   - `Environment.Name`: The name of the environment
-- `StateFile`: The information about the state file.
-It has several objects inside of it:
-  - `StateFile.Name`: The name of the current state file
+- `Path`: The file path to the current helmfile.
-  - `StateFile.BasePath`: The base path of the current state file
+  - `Path.Dir`: The name of the directory in which the current helmfile resides
-- `RootStateFile`: The information about the root state file.
-It has several objects inside of it:
-  - `StateFile.Path`: The path of the root state file
+  - `Path.Base`: The file name, or the last element of the path of the current helmfile file
 - `Values`: Values passed into the environment.
 - `StateValues`: alias for `Values`.
 - `Namespace`: The namespace to be released into